bhumisha/ThreesCrowd/README.md

 # Tools

-In order to create our MVP, we've put our knowledge of HTML, CSS, and javascript to great us, with some JQuery thrown in where applicable.
+In order to create our MVP, we've put our knowledge of HTML, CSS, and Jquery to great us.
 We've chosen Semantic UI as our CSS framework and after extensive research have implemented it throughout.

 It is uploaded in GitHub.